 - Accounts, profiles or configurations that do not belong to the device owner.

-While it is not possible to compile an exhaustive checklist of precise anomalies to look out for, the process of developing a robust quick forensics methodology will require training your eye, by inspecting as many devices you can get your hands.
+While it is not possible to compile an exhaustive checklist of precise anomalies to look out for, the process of developing a robust quick forensics methodology will require training your eye, by inspecting as many devices as you can get your hands on.
 Eventually, you will start recognizing patterns across various operating systems, and become more rapid and efficient at discarding legitimate applications and spotting those that stand out.
 It takes practice.

 Warning: the methodology we describe in this guide heavily relies on using tools that are publicly available and highly popular.
 Because of this, more sophisticated malware might be capable of bypassing or evading these tools and trick you into believing you are looking at a clean system.
 Therefore, this methodology needs to be considered a best effort.
 You have to take into account the possibility of false negatives and adjust your assessment accordingly (particularly in relation to the device owner's safety).

 Considerations on legal litigation